SSAGESLabs/PySAGES/docs/notebooks/Harmonic_Bias_PySAGES_OpenMM.md

 ```

 <!-- #region id="YtUoUMEdKtH8" -->
 The next step is to define the collective variable (CV).
 In this case, we choose the two dihedral angles on the molecule as defined by the atom positions.
-We also choose the fixed center point for the harmonic bias simulation and the corresponding spring constant.
+We also choose an equilibrium value to constrain the dihedrals and the corresponding spring constant.
 The `HarmonicBias` class is responsible for introducing the bias into the simulation run.
 <!-- #endregion -->